ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 Sampling from Ensemble Distributions in Vivarium
 ------------------------------------------------

+A key feature of Vivarium is *propensity-based* sampling, in which each simulant posesses a "propensity" for a certain attribute :math:`X` (such as a risk exposure) that is invariant across scenarios, time, and/or draws of model parameters, and the propensity is used to determine the value of :math:`X` for the simulant.
+This is typically done by defining the propensities as real numbers that are drawn uniformly from the interval :math:`[0,1]` and then applying `inverse transform sampling`_ to in order to guarantee that :math:`X` follows a prescribed distribution across the simulated population.
+Here we describe two propensity-based approaches to sampling from an ensemble distribution.

 GBD teams generally do not need to sample values of an exposure variable :math:`E` from its estimated ensemble distribution.
 Rather, a typical use case of ensemble distributions for a GBD team would be to estimate the prevalence of each exposure category of :math:`E` by computing areas under the PDF of :math:`E`.
 Thus, having a formula for the PDF or CDF of :math:`E` is sufficient.

 ..
   In general, GBD teams do not need to sample values from an ensemble distribution

 Vivarium, on the other hand, *does* need to sample values from the exposure distribution of :math:`E`, as we need to initialize a population of simulants with the correct distribution of exposures.
-The standard strategy Vivarium uses for sampling from a probability distribution is `inverse transform sampling`_: Sample a uniform random variable :math:`U`, then compute :math:`E = Q(U)`, where :math:`Q` is the `quantile function`_ (or percent point function) for :math:`E`.
+The standard strategy Vivarium uses for sampling from a probability distribution is `inverse transform sampling`_:
+Sample a uniform random variable :math:`U`, then compute :math:`E = Q(U)`, where
+:math:`Q` is the `quantile function`_ (or percent point function) for :math:`E`.

 .. _inverse transform sampling: https://en.wikipedia.org/wiki/Inverse_transform_sampling